Articles in this section

 By default, Celigo AI is selected.

-• Select an OpenAI connection from the Connection list or create another connection.
+• Select a connection from the Connection list or create another connection.
 (This option is available only with BYOK.)

 BYOK_Gemini.jpg